kubernetes/enhancements/keps/sig-instrumentation/1668-trace-popagating/README.md

 ### Goals

 - Trace context received by the API Server as part of [API Server Tracing](https://github.com/kubernetes/enhancements/issues/647) can be propagated to kubernetes components
-- A set of objects with relationship(OwnerRef/Non-ownerRef) can be linked by this trace information
+- A series of related objects originating from an user request can be associated by this trace information

 ### Non-Goals